Q: What is the difference between the different types of leave (personal, medical, academic)?

-- Medical leaves are leaves taken for physical or psychological heath reasons, typically last for two semesters (though not required to be two), and have benefits including additional academic support upon return.
+- Medical leaves are leaves taken for physical or psychological health reasons, typically last for two semesters (though not required to be two), and have benefits including additional academic support upon return.
 Deans in the Office of Student Life (Student Support Services) are responsible for the logistics of these types of leaves and can help advise students.
 Check out the OSSS informational blog about Medical Leave.

 - Academic leaves are taken when a student falls below the minimum course credit requirements.
 Deans in the Office of the Dean of the College are responsible for the logistics of these types of leaves and can help advise students.

 While the three types of leaves may be taken for different reasons, they all share the common theme of time away from Brown that will benefit the student’s overall college experience.
 Meet with a dean or a leavetaking advisor in the CRC to discuss how you can make the most of it.